Permanents of heavy-tailed random matrices with positive elements: Rectangular matrices and the necessity of

-This example shows that Theorem \ref{thm:main} in general fails when the limit in \eqref{eq:heavy_tail_assumption} does not exist.
+The following example shows that Theorem \ref{thm:main} in general fails when the limit in \eqref{eq:heavy_tail_assumption} does not exist.
 Actually this is possible at arbitrary small oscillations of the sequence in \eqref{eq:heavy_tail_assumption}.
 We present the argument for square matrices.
+Note that we will use the fact that the upper bounds (lower bounds) in \eqref{eq:heavy_tail_assumption} imply the upper bound on $\limsup$ (lower bound on $\liminf$) in Theorem \ref{thm:main}.